rjjakes/vagrant-lemp/README.md

-# A LEMP vagrant machine
+# A LEMP vagrant machine (for Drupal)

 ## Introduction

-This project automates the setup of a LEMP development environment.
+This project automates the setup of a LEMP development environment for Drupal Forked from vesselinv/vagrant-lemp

 ## Requirements